Shaadi Mubarak (film)

 Shaadi Mubarak is a 2021 Indian Telugu-language romantic comedy film directed by Padmasri and starring Sagar and Drishya Raghunath.

 The film was released on 5 March 2021.

 Plot

-Madhav, an introverted software employee who gets compelled to meet 3 brides of alliances arranged by a marriage bureau run by Jayamma.
-Bhanumati, daughter of Jayamma, a happy, go-lucky girl had to accompany Madhav in meeting his set alliances.
-In the journey, they find love in each other, yet, they don't express it.
-The story takes new turns with each alliance they meet.
+Madhav, an introverted software employee, is compelled to meet 3 prospective brides arranged by a marriage bureau run by Jayamma.
+Satyabhama, daughter of Jayamma, a happy, go-lucky girl has to accompany Madhav in meeting his matrimonial alliances.
+During the journey, they find love in each other, yet, they don't express it.
+The story takes new turns with each future bride they meet.